Gifts for Architects and Designers

 Ever wondered about the thought processes of some of the world’s leading architects and how this translates to their designs?
-Well now you can learn by peeking into their very own notebooks!
-Moleskine have collaborated with architects such as Frits Palmboom, Dominique Perrault and Michael Graves to bring you an insight into their world through Moleskine’s ‘Inspiration and Processes in Architecture’ series.
+Well, now you can learn by peeking into their very own notebooks!
+Moleskine has collaborated with architects such as Frits Palmboom, Dominique Perrault and Michael Graves to bring you an insight into their world through Moleskine’s ‘Inspiration and Processes in Architecture’ series.

 Perfectly measured cheese

 To some, eating cheese itself can be considered an art.
 Have some fun with Fred’s Cheese Degrees Cutting Board, cutting pieces into exact shapes and sizes.
 It’s sure to make an intriguing cheese platter for your next guests.

 Building up your memory…

 Fun for all your family and friends, this stimulating mind game will test your memory on interesting buildings from Tokyo to Paris.
 The sheer illustrations and design of the cards should be enough to tickle your fancy.

 Architecture Memory Game

 No architect is complete without their architecture mug for the office.
 Let everyone know your profession with this careful and intricate blueprint design.
 It’s available in both a mug and travel mug version with larger sizes for ones that need that extra caffeine kick.